10 Best Vitamins for Sleep

 If it’s 2 a.m. and you’re reading this article in hopes of finding a solution to your endless tossing and turning, you’re not alone: According to the American Sleep Association, between 50 and 70 million U.S. adults suffer from some form of sleep disorder, including insomnia.
-Even if you’ve done everything within your power to clean up your sleep habits (here are some tips), it may not be enough.
 The thing is, chronic sleep deprivation can have serious health consequences.

 Studies have shown that sleeping less than seven hours per night doubles your mortality risk and sleeping less than six hours quadruples your risk.
 Americans spent $41 billion on sleep aids and remedies in 2015.
 “That’s more than they spend on any other ailment, making sleeplessness the biggest epidemic facing the nation today,” according to David Friedman, a doctor of naturopathy, clinical nutritionist, and chiropractic neurologist whose celebrity list of patients have included John Travolta, Jamie Lee Curtis, Val Kilmer, and Paul Newman.